namtzigla/cookbook-fog_cloud/README.md

 # Attributes
 When resource is created it sets `node['fog_cloud']['volumes']` which is an array of hashes.
 Each hash is the information for one volume instance.
 All data for that volume can be access from there.
+Once a volume is created and added to the attribute it then becomes your responsibility.
+If you remove the volume or detach it Chef will still assume it is there and will not create/attach the volume.
+You will need to delete the item in the attribute for that volume to create a new one.

 Sample `node['fog_cloud']['volumes']`: